What are the risks of internet-connected devices?

 We have the advice you need to start the conversation.

-Get the whole family together with Amazon Alexa and take the O2 and NSPCC Parents vs Kids quiz.
-See who knows the most about the online world and learn a bit more about staying safe.
+Get the whole family together and take the O2 and NSPCC Parent’s Vs Kids quiz online today!
+See who knows the most about the digital world and learn a bit more about staying safe online.